Infinite dSprites for Disentangled Continual Learning: Separating Memory Edits from Generalization: Experiments

 \subsection{Regularization methods}

-In this section, we compare our method to standard regularization methods: \gls{lwf} \citep{li2017learning} and \gls{si} \citep{zenke_continual_2017}.
-We use implementations from Avalanche \cite{lomonaco2021avalanche}.
+We compare our approach to standard regularization methods: \gls{lwf}, \gls{si}, and \gls{ewc} \citep{li_learning_2017, zenke_continual_2017, kirkpatrick_overcoming_2017}.
+We use implementations from Avalanche, a continual learning library by \cite{lomonaco2021avalanche}.
 We provide details of the hyperparameter choice in the supplementary material.
-As shown in \cref{fig:regularization}, such regularization methods are ill-equipped to deal with the class-incremental learning scenario and perform no better than naive fine-tuning.
+As shown in \cref{fig:regularization}, such regularization methods are ill-equipped to deal with long horizon class-incremental learning scenario and their performance deteriorates rapidly after only 10 tasks.
+This finding has been previously described by \cite{lesort2019regularization} and \cite{lomonaco2020rehearsal}, and theoretically supported by \cite{knoblauch2020optimal}.